TCP-Lab/x.FASTQ/README.md

      --sjdbOverhang 100
 ```

+Command `x.fastq -d` can be used to check current dependency status.

 ### Editing `install_paths.txt`
 A text file named `install_path.txt` is placed in the main project directory and
 is used to store all the local paths that allow **x.FASTQ** to find the software